 Standing Water/Soggy Fields

 After periods of extended rain, the fields at the Soccer Complex may become saturated or even super-saturated resulting in standing water within various locations at the complex.
 Since standing water can result in awkward footing and/or slippery conditions that might result in player/parent injury, soggy field conditions pose a safety risk.
-Additionally, since field turf is easily torn when soggy field conditions are present (requiring additional and expensive spot maintenance), games are generally cancelled until soggy fields have had a chance to drain.
+Additionally, since field turf is easily torn when soggy field conditions are present (requiring additional and expensive spot maintenance), games are generally canceled until soggy fields have had a chance to drain.

 One of the most significant and immediate weather-related dangers to our players is that from lightning strikes.
 Since lightning can strike relatively anywhere and from great distances, AYSO exercises extreme caution when lightning is detected in the area.
-When games are suspended/cancelled due to lightning, the following must occur:
+When games are suspended/canceled due to lightning, the following must occur:

 - ALL players, coaches, referees and family members must immediately vacate the field and side-line premises and seek shelter in either of:

 - the severe weather shelter (i.e. bathroom facilities) at the Soccer Complex Pavilion